dontworryjohn/aws-bootcamp-cruddur-2023/journal/week8.md

 **Note**
 Lambda function needs at least 3 parameters Runtime (language of the code), handler and code (which is the source where is located our code)

-create the .env.example with the following info
+create the .env.example inside of our cdk project with the following info
 ```sh
 THUMBING_BUCKET_NAME="assets.yourdomain.com"
 THUMBING_FUNCTION_PATH="/workspace/aws-bootcamp-cruddur-2023/aws/lambdas/process-images"